jpsdr/NNEDI3/nnedi3 - Readme.txt

    threads_rs -

-      threads parameter of the multithreaded resamplers if they are used, otherwise no effect.
+      threads parameter for the multithreaded resamplers if they are used, otherwise no effect.

       Default:  0  (int)

    logicalCores_rs -

-      logicalCores parameter of the multithreaded resamplers if they are used, otherwise no effect.
+      logicalCores parameter for the multithreaded resamplers if they are used, otherwise no effect.

-      Default:  false  (bool)
+      Default:  true  (bool)

    MaxPhysCore_rs -

-      MaxPhysCore parameter of the multithreaded resamplers if they are used, otherwise no effect.
+      MaxPhysCore parameter for the multithreaded resamplers if they are used, otherwise no effect.

       Default:  true  (bool)

    SetAffinity_rs -

-      SetAffinity parameter of the multithreaded resamplers if they are used, otherwise no effect.
+      SetAffinity parameter for the multithreaded resamplers if they are used, otherwise no effect.

-      Default:  true  (bool)
+      Default:  false  (bool)

 nnedi3_rpow2 EXAMPLES: